 Meaning of "Boughs of holly"

 A bough is a large branch from a tree.
-The holly is an is an evergreen tree or shrub, usually with sharp, pointy leaves and bright red berries.
+The holly is an evergreen tree or shrub, usually with sharp, pointy leaves and bright red berries.
 So, when you “Deck the halls with boughs of holly,” you decorate a space with branches of the holly.

 Meaning of "Don we now our gay apparel"